 It is a common and expected question our customers ask.
-Here is detailed guide on how to check integrity of recovered vmdk file before purchase.
+Here is a detailed guide on how to check the integrity of the recovered VMDK file before purchase.

-First of all please be advised, demo version has all “save” features locked, otherwise it has same capabilities on VMFS recovery and RAID reconstruction full version has.
-Moreover you can activate license any time, no download or rescan is required.
+First of all, please be advised, the demo version of VMFS Recovery™ has all “save” features locked, otherwise, it has the same capabilities on VMFS recovery and RAID reconstruction the full version has.
+Moreover, you can activate your license any time, no download or rescan is required.

-If you recover data from RAID disk, you have two options -- leave as it is, if you absolutely sure there is no problems with RAID or use built in Raid Wizard to reconstruct RAID properly.
-Please note, it is necessary to connect disks in a nonRAID mode to your Windows machine or use separate disk images, where each image represents separate disk from array.
-It is impossible to reconstruct binded array as controller blocks access to the RAID structure data.
+If you recover data from the RAID disk, you have two options -- leave it as it is if you are absolutely sure there are no problems with RAID or use the built-in Raid Wizard to reconstruct RAID properly.
+Please note, it is necessary to connect disks in a nonRAID mode to your Windows machine or use separate disk images, where each image represents a separate disk from the array.
+It is impossible to reconstruct an unbroken array as the controller blocks access to the RAID structure data.

 Some tips about scan: